iden3/iden3.github.io/mkdocs/docs/w3c/proofs/smt.md

 2. Canonicalize the document using the URDNA2015 algorithm.
 3. Apply the [Document Merklization Algorithm](https://docs.iden3.io/w3c/merklization/#conclusion) to create a Merkle tree from the canonicalized document.
 4. Create a core claim representation from W3C credential according to the core protocol.
 Document Root is written into one of the data slots.
-5. Add the core claim hash index and hash value  to issuer’s tree state and update the state accordign to the protocol [rules](https://docs.iden3.io/getting-started/mt/)
+5. Add the core claim hash index and hash value  to issuer’s tree state and update the state according to the protocol [rules](https://docs.iden3.io/getting-started/mt/)

 #### Proof Verification